-Head coach Robert Jones embarks on his fourth season leading the Norfolk State men’s basketball program in 2016-17 and his 10th year overall with the Spartans.
-NSU has posted a .730 winning percentage in conference play and made three straight MEAC tournament semifinal and overall postseason appearances during his first three years in charge.
+Head coach Robert Jones sets out on his sixth season leading the Norfolk State men’s basketball program in 2018-19 and his 12th year overall with the Spartans.
+NSU has posted a .725 winning percentage in conference play and made four postseason appearances during his first five years in charge.

-He has coached numerous outstanding players during his time at NSU, including several during his first three years as head coach.
-Guard Jeff Short continued the program’s trend of first-team all-conference honorees in both 2015 and ‘16.
-Norfolk State has now had a first-team all-MEAC player in eight of the last nine years and an all-conference player every season since 2003-04.
+Jones has coached numerous outstanding players during his time at NSU, including several during his stint as head coach.
+Guard Jonathan Wade continued the program’s trend of first-team all-conference honorees in 2017.
+Norfolk State had a first-team all-MEAC player nine out of 10 years from 2008-17 and at least one all-conference player every season from 2004-17.

-In addition, forward Jordan Butler was named to the 2015 MEAC All-Rookie team, while forward Alex Long continued the trend with an all-rookie team nod in 2016.
+Guard Jeff Short earned first-team all-conference accolades in 2015 and ’16, and Zaynah Robinson joined Wade in 2017 with a second-team nod.
+In addition, forward Jordan Butler was named to the 2015 MEAC All-Rookie team, while forward Alex Long continued the trend with an all-rookie team honor in 2016.

-Pendarvis Williams was named AP All-America honorable mention and also earned a spot on the Lou Henson All-America Team for mid-major players following his senior year in 2013-14.
-He later competed in the Reese’s College All-Star Game at the 2014 Final Four and with the Houston Rockets Summer League team in Las Vegas before playing professionally in Italy.
+In Jones’ first year, Pendarvis Williams was named AP All-America honorable mention and also earned a spot on the Lou Henson All-America Team for mid-major players following his senior year in 2013-14.
+He later competed in the Reese’s College All-Star Game at the 2014 Final Four and with the Houston Rockets Summer League team in Las Vegas before going on to a professional career in the NBA G League and Italy.

 Jones was named the interim head coach of the NSU basketball team on April 15, 2013, following the departure of former head coach Anthony Evans.
 A former assistant coach with the Spartans, Jones’ interim title was removed in February of 2014 during that first year leading the program.